bnb-chain/bnb-chain.github.io/docs/dev-outlook/scaling.md

 sidebar_position: 2
 ---

-# Scaling and Imporvements for Better User Experience
+# Scaling and Improvements for Better User Experience

 ## Scaling